|FACULTY OF ENGINEERING|

 3.1.1 required to register for a maximum of three courses per semester,

-3.1.2 required to register for a minimum of one course per semester,
+3.1.2 required to register for a minimum of two courses per semester,

 3.1.3 expected to complete all degree requirements within 5 academic semesters.

 3.2.1 required to register for a maximum of admissible two courses per semester,

 3.2.2 required to complete all degree requirements within 15 academic semesters and should not have more than two semesters of continuous "inactive" status

 The Department should approve the application and in addition, MEng applicants shall be recommended for admission by the Faculty of Engineering Coordinator.
 Official admission to any program of graduate studies is in the form of a "Letter of Acceptance" issued by the Faculty of Graduate Studies.
 Please note that the following are minimum requirements and do not guarantee admission.

 4.1 Undergraduate degree (BASc / B.Sc. / B.Eng. degree or equivalent*) with at least 73% average over the last two years.
 International applicants are advised to refer to the specified minimum admission requirements, listed by country, at the Faculty of Engineering’s Professional and Graduate Studies (FEPGS) website and the Faculty of Graduate Studies website.